byandell-envsys/landmapy/strategy.md

 ## Add Further Documentation

-Documentation evolves, just as do data, code, and the project itself.
+Documentation evolves, just as do data, code, and each data-rich project.
-Functions and their modules benefit from documentation.
+My future self, and other users of my code, benefit from documentation of how functions work, why they are organized in modules, and what might still be needed to improve a package or project.
+The
 [References](references.md)
 draw on documentation created by the broader community.
 This